-- Provides pedestrian and bicycle connectivity between destinations. - Incorporate into the design and layout of roads.
+- Provides pedestrian and bicycle connectivity between destinations. - Incorporated into the design and layout of roads.
 Can utilize existing roadway corridor if the right-of-way is sufficiently wide and the area does not have a high crash history of any type.
-May require agreements with adjoining property owners.
+May require agreements with adjoining property owners. - Sidepaths are generally more comfortable for less experienced or recreational bicyclists due to physical separation from vehicular traffic.